nesl/hide-and-seek-challenge/readme.md

 ## 3. Baselines

 ### 3.1.
 Hider: Addnoise
-Adds Gaussian noise to every value in the dataset with zero mean and a standard deviation as a hyperparameter.
+This method will add Gaussian noise to every value in the dataset with zero mean and a standard deviation as a hyperparameter.
 The added noise are all i.i.d, and the standard deviation needed to be specified as input.

 ### 3.2.
 Hider: TimeGAN
 As an extremely high level overview, this method uses Generative Adversarial Networks (GANs) to create synthetic data.
-The general idea is to train a Time-series Generative Adversarial Network on the orignal data, and generate a synthetic data of the same size.
+The general idea is to train a Time-series Generative Adversarial Network on a selected subset of the enlarged dataset (the size of the enlarged data is 2N, and the subset has size N), and then generate a synthetic data of the same size N.

 The Time-GAN baseline is explained in full in [Yoon et al. [2019]](https://www.damtp.cam.ac.uk/user/dkj25/pdf/yoon2019time.pdf).
 This work seeks to generate realistic time series data to capture both temporal dynamics of the time series, as well as the ability to generate new sequences of synthetic data.
 Formally, they seek to model two distributions - a global joint distribution of features which represents how 'realistic' the time series is, as well as a local conditional distribution of features over time (meant to capture the temporal dynamics between datapoints in a sequence).

-### 3.3 Seeker: KNN
+### 3.3.
+Seeker: KNN
-To explain the baseline algorithms, we have to introduce some notations.

-Since seekers are given both the original data (2N users) and the synthetic data (N users), this approach computes the distance between each user's time series in the original data to each user in the synthetic data.
-The closest N users in the original data are selected and predicted as 'originating members' (used to create the synthetic data).
+Since seekers are given both the enlarged data(2N users) and the synthetic data (N users), this approach computes the distance between each user's time series in the enlarged data to each user in the synthetic data.
+The closest N users in the enlarged data are selected and predicted as 'originating members' (used to create the synthetic data).

-### 3.4 Seeker: Binary Classifier
+### 3.4.
+Seeker: Binary Classifier

-Similar to the Nearest Neighbor method, this approach trains a binary classifier using both the original data and synthetic data.
-All patient data in the original dataset are labelled as 1, and all patient data in the synthetic data are marked as 0.
-Finally, to determine the 'originating members', they perform inference on the original dataset again (contains 2N users), and pick the top N lowest predictions as the 'originating members' (used to create the synthetic data).
+Similar to the Nearest Neighbor method, this approach trains a binary classifier using both the enlarged data and synthetic data.
+All patient data in the enlarged dataset are labelled as 1, and all patient data in the synthetic data are marked as 0.
+Finally, to determine the 'originating members', they perform inference on the enlarged dataset again (contains 2N users), and pick the top N lowest predictions as the 'originating members' (used to create the synthetic data).

-## 4 Our Solutions
+## 4. Our Solutions

-### 4.1 Hider: Adversarial Noise Generation
+### 4.1.
+Hider: Adversarial Noise Generation
 This method is inspired by [Fawkes by Shan S. et. al. [2020]](https://sandlab.cs.uchicago.edu/fawkes/#paper) .
 The general idea is to add noise to the data, where the noise is trained in a adversarial way.
 A trained feature extraction neural network will generate a feature embedding for each data entry.
-A small perturbation in the raw data entry may cause its embedding to change drastically because of the inconsistency of neual network functions.
+A small perturbation in the raw data entry may cause its embedding to change drastically because of the discontinuity of the function appximated by the neual network.
 The added noise is trained to "drag" the feature embedding of the current data entry towards that of a data entry from a different user so that their identity can be confused.

 The method can be visualized as follows:
 ![1.png](https://i.loli.net/2021/02/03/8U2y1ZzvDxCLOhE.png)